thegworld/gtx-browser/docs/mac/debugging.md

 ### Passing Arguments

-To pass arguments to LLDB when starting Chromium, use a `--`:
+To pass arguments to LLDB when starting GTx Browser, use a `--`:

-    lldb ./out/debug/Chromium.app/contents/MacOS/Chromium -- --renderer-startup-dialog
+    lldb ./out/debug/GTx Browser.app/contents/MacOS/GTx Browser -- --renderer-startup-dialog

 ### Breakpoints